How to DIY an affordable Pikler Triangle: An IKEA Hack

 Photo: Blaire Wilson / The Sereveries

-If you’re unsure of how to tie safe knots, it may be better to use other holding options like chains or notched pieces of wood planks.
+If you’re unsure of how to tie safe knots, consider using other holding options like chains or notched pieces of wood planks.

 Head over to The Sereveries for a detailed step-by-step guide.